 It is well established that the amount of temporal autocorrelation in fMRI data varies as a function of voxel position.
-This can be modelled using voxel-wise AR processes [10, 32, 42, 40].
+This can be modelled using voxel-wise AR processes [Bullmore et al., 1996; Penny et al., 2003; Woolrich et al., 2001; Worsley et al., 2002].

-It has also been observed that the autocorrelation varies as a function of tissue type ie. grey matter, white matter or Cerebro-Spinal Fluid (CSF).
-For example, in AR(1) models, larger coefficients are observed in CSF [32].
+It has also been observed that the autocorrelation varies as a function of tissue type i.e. grey matter, white matter or Cerebro-Spinal Fluid (CSF).
+For example, in AR(1) models, larger coefficients are observed in CSF [Penny et al., 2003].